 This program is a partnership between Imagine Rugby, MLR, YHS, USA Rugby and World Rugby.
-We are relaunching the Rookie Rugby program and have developed a strategy to incorporate flag rugby into the PE curriculum of 50,000 schools before the 2031 World Cup.
+We are relaunching the Imagine Flag Rugby program and have developed a strategy to incorporate flag rugby into the PE curriculum of 50,000 schools before the 2031 World Cup.
 Additionally, we are working with 3rd party / afterschool programs to incorporate flag rugby into their existing infrastructure.

 Our goal is to create an integrated pathway from PE class, through afterschool / 3rd party programming into SYRO clubs.
 Our target is a 10% conversion rate from the PE classes to SYRO programming which, if we meet our targets, will result in over 1M new youth rugby players.

 For additional information on these efforts, please visit the Youth Programming page of the ImagineRugby.org website.